 What evidence do you have that the Connections program will make a difference?

 RARE itself is an example of what we’re talking about.
 It was started by alumni who had formed connections through sports teams 50 years earlier.
 Those connections were long dormant, but still strong enough to provide a foundation for an organization that has already had significant accomplishments and has in turn led to many more connections.
+We believe that what we have learned from the summer pilot program supports these new and exciting pathways.

 Will teachers be involved?